Zinabuf/GCIM/README.md

 5 ID_5 ID_5 -0.95209579
 6 ID_6 ID_6 -0.02786981
 ~~~
-**Qphen_disc_cov.txt**: This is a .txt file containing the following columns in the specified order.
+**Qphen_disc_cov.txt**: This is a `.txt` file containing the following columns in the specified order.
 The discovery dataset has 800 individuals.
-Note that the file has no column heading.
+Note that the file does not have a column heading.
 The exposure variable and the covariate that are used to adjust the data frame, as expressed in GxEprs.
 FID
 IID
 standardized covariate